k3po/k3po/specification/wse/SPEC.md

 Binary frames are represented using frame type 0x80.

-Text frames may be represented in one of two ways:
+Text frames may be represented in one of two formats:

 * Delimited: the frame type byte is 0x00, with the 0xFF delimiter marking end of data
 * Specified length: the frame type is 0x81, which, according to the rules of the above referenced sections of [Draft-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76), implies that the length is specified at the start of frame.

+Text frames on the downstream MUST use the specified length format.
+Text frames on the upstream usually use the specified length format, but MAY use the delimited format.

 The payload of all text frames MUST be UTF-8.